Edit your staff profile

 About

-Dr Alison Bennetts is a Deputy Academic Director for the Doctorate in Clinical Psychology (DClin) at The University of Southampton.
-She also works as a Chartered Clinical Psychologist in the National Health Service (NHS).
+Dr Alison Bennetts is the Deputy Academic Director and Sustainabilty Lead for the Doctorate in Clinical Psychology (DClinPsy) at The University of Southampton.
+Up until 2024, she also worked as a Chartered Clinical Psychologist in the National Health Service (NHS).

 - Psychological effects of yoga practice and therapy (and other holistic approaches) and the relationship to transdiagnostic processes

-- Investigation of alternative holistic approaches, specifically forest bathing and wild/cold water swimming
+- Investigation of alternative holistic approaches, specifically nature-based approaches such as forest bathing and wild/cold water swimming

 - Mental health and wellbeing in diversity, with a particular interest in male psychology and spirituality

-Alongside my published papers, I have disseminated my research at international (British Association for Behavioural and Cognitive Psychotherapies [BABCP], 2018; The International Association for Yoga Therapists [IAYT] Symposium on Yoga Research [SYR], 2021) UK (Towards Developing Psychologically Led Services: The Comprehend, Cope and Connect book and the Role of the Approved Clinician for Clinical Psychology within Acute Inpatient Wards, 2018) conferences.
+Alongside my published papers, I have disseminated my research at international (British Association for Behavioural and Cognitive Psychotherapies [BABCP], 2018; The International Association for Yoga Therapists [IAYT] Symposium on Yoga Research [SYR], 2021) and UK (Towards Developing Psychologically Led Services: The Comprehend, Cope and Connect book and the Role of the Approved Clinician for Clinical Psychology within Acute Inpatient Wards, 2018; Research Council for Complementary Medicine, 2023) conferences, and led the development of national teaching practices through facilitating workshops at Higher Education conferences (Group of Trainers in Clinical Psychology [GTiCP] Annual Conference, 2024) and publication of professional guidance through Professional and Statutory Regulatory Bodies (British Psychological Society [BPS], 2024).

-Alongside my role at the University, I work clinically in the NHS specialising in severe and enduring mental health presentations and indirect ways of working in inpatient settings.
-I have specialist therapy training in Dialectical Behaviour Therapy (DBT), Compassion-Focused Therapy (CFT), Cognitive Behaviour Therapy (CBT), Mentalization-Based Therapy (MBT) and family and systemic approaches.
+Alongside my role at the University, I have worked clinically in the NHS specialising in severe and enduring mental health presentations and indirect ways of working in inpatient settings.
+I have held a role as Lead Therapist on a national therapy trial for people with a diagnosis of psychosis, and have specialist therapy training in Dialectical Behaviour Therapy (DBT), Compassion-Focused Therapy (CFT), Cognitive Behaviour Therapy (CBT), Mentalization-Based Therapy (MBT) and family and systemic approaches.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.